Read on to learn more about how Indiana’s mediation program works and how you can benefit from the process.

-At the settlement conference, the parties discuss the borrower's financial situation and try to negotiate a way for the homeowner to keep the home or give up the property without going through a foreclosure.
+A foreclosure settlement conference is a meeting between the borrower and the lender’s representative.
+At the settlement conference, the parties discuss the borrower's financial situation and try to negotiate a way for the borrower to keep the home or give up the property without going through a foreclosure.
 By working together, the parties are often able to reach an agreement.

 Potential outcomes of a settlement conference include:

 Most residential homeowners in Indiana are eligible for a settlement conference, however you're not eligible if:

 Indiana foreclosures are judicial, which means the lender must foreclose through the state court system.
 The lender initiates the foreclosure by filing a complaint and having it served on the borrower, along with a summons to appear in court.
 (To get a detailed description about the foreclosure process in Indiana, see Indiana Foreclosure Laws and Procedures.)